Existence and applications of Ricci flows via pseudolocality: Introduction

 \textbf{Acknowledgement:} The author is grateful to the University of Minnesota, Twin Cities, where the first draft of this work was finished.
-He would like to thank Professor Jiaping Wang for helpful conversations.
+He would like to thank Professor Jiaping Wang for helpful conversations. {\blue And he is indebted to anonymous referees for providing very helpful comments.}